-The National Environmental Management : Refer to The proposed development

-Air Quality Act, (Act No. 39 of 2004) Appendix D6 for includes the construction of 4 Fluid
+The National Environmental Management: Air Quality Act, (Act No. 39 of 2004) (NEMAQA) has placed the responsibility for air quality management on local authorities that will be tasked with baseline characterisation, management and operation of ambient monitoring networks, licensing of listed activities, and emissions reduction strategies.
+GN893 of 2013 provides the list of activities in terms of Section 21(1)(a) for which licensing is required in terms of Chapter 5 of the Act.
+This notice further establishes minimum emission standards for the listed activities.

+The ambient air quality standards (GN1210 of 2009) were determined based on international best practice for PM10 (particulates with an aerodynamic diameter of 10 micron), dust-fall, Sulphur dioxide (SO2), nitrogen dioxide (NO2), ozone (O3), carbon monoxide (CO), lead (Pb), benzene and recently PM2.5.
+The PM2.5 standards were published in GN486 of 2012.
+Section 32 of NEMAQA allows for the promulgation of measures to control and monitor dust.

+The National Dust Control Regulations (GNR827 of 2013) prescribe general measures for the control of dust in all areas, including residential and light commercial areas.

+Section 33 of NEMAQA relates to rehabilitation of mining operations, which states that an Applicant must notify the minister five years prior to mine closure of the planned closure and provide a closure and rehabilitation plan for the prevention of pollution of the atmosphere by dust after operations have ceased.

+Refer to Appendix D6 for the specialist Air quality study which provides a detailed description of the ambient air quality within the proposed Welverdiend Project area.
+Air quality management has been addressed in the EMPr (Part B of this document).

-(NEMAQA) has placed the responsibility for the specialist Air Bed Lime Kilns.
-As such, in terms of
+The proposed development includes the construction of 4 Fluid Bed Lime Kilns.
+As such, in terms of the National Environmental Management Air Quality Act (Act No. 39 of 2004) (NEM: AQA) an Air Emissions License (AEL) is required.

-air quality management on local authorities quality study the National Environmental

-that will be tasked with baseline which provides a Management Air Quality Act (Act

-characterisation, management and operation detailed No. 39 of 2004) (NEM: AQA) an Air

-of ambient monitoring networks, licensing of description of Emissions License (AEL) is

-listed activities, and emissions reduction the ambient air required.

-strategies.
-GN893 of 2013 provides the list of quality within the

-activities in terms of Section 21(1)(a) for proposed

-which licensing is required in terms of Welverdiend

-Chapter 5 of the Act.
-This notice further Project area.
-Air

-establishes minimum emission standards for quality

-the listed activities. management

-has been

-The ambient air quality standards (GN1210 addressed in the

-of 2009) were determined based on EMPr (Part B of

-international best practice for PM10 this document).

-(particulates with an aerodynamic diameter

-of 10 micron), dust-fall, Sulphur dioxide

-(SO_2) , nitrogen dioxide (NO_2) , ozone (O_3) .

-carbon monoxide (CO), lead (Pb), benzene

-and recently PM2.5.
-The PM2.5 standards

-were published in GN486 of 2012.
-Section

-32 of NEMAQA allows for the promulgation

-of measures to control and monitor dust.

-The National Dust Control Regulations

-(GNR827 of 2013) prescribe general

-measures for the control of dust in all areas

-including residential and light commercial

-areas

-Section 33 of NEMAOA relates to

-rehabilitation of mining operations which

-states that an Applicant must notify the

-minister five years prior to mine closure of

-the planned closure and provide a closure

-and rehabilitation plan for the prevention of

-nollution of the atmosphere by dust after

-operations have ceased

-The Miss Havin and O ().
-A (M. CO.
-(T L .
-The Areliand III dist The Mine Health and Safety Act, No. 29 of Ine The Applicant will ensure that 1996 as amended and the Regulations commitment to operations on site are in line with thereto provide for protection of the health abide by the the requirements of the Act and and safety of employees and other persons requirements of Regulations. at mines and, for that purpose to promote a the Mine Health culture of health and safety; to provide for the and Safety Act, enforcement of health and safety measures; No. 29 of 1996 to provide for appropriate systems of have been employee, employer and State participation included in the in health and safety matters; to establish EMPr in the representative tripartite institutions to review relevant plans. legislation, promote health and enhance properly targeted research; to provide for effective monitoring systems and inspections, investigations and inquiries to improve health and safety; to promote training and human resources development; to regulate employers' and employees' duties to identify hazards and eliminate, control and minimise the risk to health and safety; to entrench the right to refuse to work in dangerous conditions: and to give effect to the public international law obligations of the Republic relating to mining health and safety d) Need and desirability of the proposed activities.
+The Mine Health and Safety Act, No. 29 of 1996 as amended and the Regulations thereto provide for protection of the health and safety of employees and other persons at mines and, for that purpose to promote a culture of health and safety; to provide for the enforcement of health and safety measures; to provide for appropriate systems of employee, employer and State participation in health and safety matters; to establish representative tripartite institutions to review legislation, promote health and enhance properly targeted research; to provide for effective monitoring systems and inspections, investigations and inquiries to improve health and safety; to promote training and human resources development; to regulate employers' and employees' duties to identify hazards and eliminate, control and minimise the risk to health and safety; to entrench the right to refuse to work in dangerous conditions; and to give effect to the public international law obligations of the Republic relating to mining health and safety.